 FACT: Understanding CHF and learning how to manage this condition can greatly improve your quality of life and help prevent unnecessary trips to the hospital.

 What is Congestive Heart Failure?

 When you have CHF, your heart is weakened, resulting in a backup of blood in the heart.
-This forces the fluid in the blood into the lungs, causing shortness of breath or trouble breathing, not chest pain.
+This forces the fluid in the blood into the lungs, causing shortness of breath or difficulty breathing.
 Fluid can also back up into feet, ankles or abdomen, causing swelling (edema) of those areas.

 Diagnosing Heart Failure

 To determine if your symptoms are caused by CHF, you can expect your physician to collect a thorough health history and a complete physical assessment.
 A chest x-ray, EKG and blood tests are usually done, and sometimes a cardiac catheterization.
 One blood test, called a BNP, measures a protein hormone which dilates blood vessels and helps the kidney eliminate salt and water.
 The BNP is elevated when a person develops heart failure.

 Many people with congestive heart failure live active, normal lives.
 The key is for you to take control by learning about and understanding your disease and your treatment plan, including:

 Village Home Health’s telehealth monitoring system transmits your vital signs every day over your telephone lines.
 It is reviewed regularly by Village Home Health nursing staff while you remain in the comfort of your home.
 Vital information collected includes weight, pulse, blood pressure, and blood oxygen levels.

 Health can change quickly at any time, sometimes leading to a loss of independence, hospitalization, or a stay at a nursing home.
 That’s why daily monitoring is important – it can help you, your Village Home Health care team, and your physician to spot even slight changes quickly and prevent the situation from escalating into something serious